Jibba: Etymology

+In Arabic, ǧubba means 'long woollen garment, undergarment'.
+It is derived from the root ج-ب-ب meaning to cut, to open, referring to a robe "cut open" at the front.
+The Arabic word jubbā is said to be the origin of the Italian word giubba and the French jupe, both referring to a type of skirt.
+In modern English, jupes is a chiefly Scottish expression for a man's coat, jacket, or tunic.
+In the late 13th century, it referred to a man's loose jacket and had been introduced from Old French jupe, which had meant a "tunic worn under the armor."

 Background

 Sufism

+Referring to the traditional woollen (Arabic: sūf for wool) coat jubbah, the 9th-century Sufi mystic Al-Ḥallāj has been quoted among others by the scholar Annemarie Schimmel for saying in ما في الجبة إلا الله.
+As she commented, "His famous utterance 'There is nothing beneath the cloak but God expressed his consciousness of total annihilation in God."

 The patched jibba worn by the Anṣār in battle was a version of the muraqqa’a (patchwork), a garment worn by Sufi mendicants.
 Despite its ragged appearance, donning such a garment was an honour earned only after a Sufi initiate completed three years of learning and discipline.
 They were often made and given to Sufi novices by their masters, once they were considered ready to accept a life of asceticism.
 As this garment tore and became worn, it would be mended with patches, rather than being replaced.
 Muhammad Ahmad was given a patched garment upon completion of his Sufi novitiate in 1868.
 After he proclaimed himself the Mahdi in 1881, he decreed that all Anṣār should wear a similar garment.